 Just tell us a little bit about the Attica Prison.
 What was going on there?
 What happened?

-In September of 1971 the prisoners took over the prison with a list of demands, the primary of which was to have then Governor Rockefeller come to the prison and negotiate.
+In September of 1971, the prisoners took over the prison with a list of demands, the primary of which was to have then-Governor Rockefeller come to the prison and negotiate.
 He refused to come and negotiate and after days of the inmates running the prison, it was retaken by the National Guard.
 I think it was 39 people were killed.
-All the prisoners had horrible retaliations.
+All the prisoners had horrible retaliation.
 They were put in segregation for months.
 They were ultimately transferred to prisons all over the state and there were, as I recall, 41 indictments of prisoners for various things.
 I ended up working on a case that involved one of the prisoners in a murder of another prisoner during the uprising.
 My co-counsel was Bill Kunstler, may he rest in peace.

 Suddenly I was working on a murder case.
 I was a very inexperienced lawyer at that point.
 I had tried one case ever, a very long bomb possession case in New York City, and I had tried that in the fall of 1971, so you can tell how little experience I had.